 Drawn to the non-profit world through prior work with schools and hospitals, Bartolatz nevertheless found jobs in that sector scarce upon her return to the South Sound.
 After what she describes as three unfulfilling years working for a medical sales company in Kent, she landed a job as a community development officer for Mary Bridge Children’s Hospital.
 It appealed as an ideal stepping stone to her dream of becoming a full-fledged major gifts officer — raising money to fund institutions and initiatives that promised to have substantive impact on peoples’ lives.

 “Working for the local children’s hospital was a great way for me to get back into the community and not-for-profit work,” she says.
-But her unfinished past seemed to blunt her every effort to move forward within the organization.
-In six years, she was three times passed over for promotion to major gifts officer — always on grounds that she hadn’t completed her degree.
+But her incomplete college degree seemed to blunt her every effort to achieve her vision: to be a major gifts officer.
+Her efforts to secure such a position would hinge on completing that degree.

-“I just didn’t think anyone would hire me as a major gift officer.”
+“I just didn’t think anyone would hire me at that next level.”

 Then, a chance encounter changed everything.

 “Debra made it happen.”